Next Steps to a Great Resume

 Would you like a resume critique?

-If you followed the tips in this section and your resume passes the final checklist above, then you may wish to email your final draft resume (not your first effort, please) to Jill Klees, iSchool Career Consultant, for review and feedback.
-Please allow 7 business days for Jill to respond.
+If you followed the tips in this section and your resume passes the final checklist above, then you may wish to email your final draft resume (not your first effort, please) to Carrie McKnight, iSchool Career Center liaison, for review and feedback.
+Please allow 7 business days for Carrie to respond.